-Welcome to our bluegill fishing tips section, where you’ll be able to learn everything you need to know about bluegill and bluegill fishing.
-By the time you finish reading this web page you’ll be an expert bluegill fisherman.
+Learn everything you need to know about bluegill and bluegill fishing.
+By the time you finish reading this article you’ll be a better bluegill fisherman.
 It doesn’t really matter how experienced you are at fishing, everyone can benefit from the tips provided below.
 We’re going to start by teaching you the basics of bluegills.
-After learning the basics you’ll then be able to learn the tricks anglers use to land monster bluegills, followed up by the all-time world records for bluegills.
-At the end you’ll be able to find additional resources to further your knowledge on bluegill fishing.
+After learning the basics you’ll then be able to learn the tricks anglers use to land monster bluegills, followed up by the all-time world records catches.

 - Bluegill Fishing Tips, Tricks and Tactics